 Since, Delhi is sweltering with heat, its time to hit the mountains.
 How about travelling to Parvada?

 The state of Uttarakhand always surprises me with its unbeaten paths, mountain life, breathtaking scenery and local cuisines.
 And this time, a hidden gem called Parvada near Nainital has got my heart.
 The lush surroundings of the village, loveliest weather, cosy home-stay and the heartwarming affection of the locals made for a memorable trip.
 Interestingly, there are no fans in the village and they don’t need them ever.
 And by the way, Parvada received good amount of unexpected snow in the month of February.
 I am sure you want to know more about it.
+While you read this one, you may also check out four other offbeat places.

 Slice of Village Life in Parvada